 The Compare Scenarios page in phase 3 allows you to compare one or more scenarios with each other and with your actual stock data.
 This will give you insight in how your actual stock is doing compared to the scenarios that you created.
 It also allows you to see the impact of your changes (like desired service level) on your inventory requirements.

-The bar chart displays Safety Stock and Cycle Stock for each selected scenario.
-The last bar in the bar chart represents the Actual Stock according to the dataset that you’ve loaded.
+The bar chart displays Safety Stock, Cycle Stock and Spare Parts Stock for each selected scenario (and based on your configuration).
+The last bar in the bar chart represents the Actual Stock according to the dataset that you've loaded.
 A more detailed explanation on this data can be found below at the explanation of the Scenario Stock - Table.

 The bar chart shows the aggregated data.
 Individual values per resource/location/product are summed, so you see the totals.